-Great British Rail Sale: How does this ‘half-price’ train tickets offer work?
+Half-price train tickets: How does it work and what’s the catch?

 Then book through one of these channels:

-- Direct with the operator, which makes things easier if there is a problem with the journey and may qualify for a loyalty bonus, e.g. LNER Perks
+- Direct with the operator, which makes things easier if there is a problem with the journey and may qualify for a loyalty bonus, e.g. LNER Perks.

-- Through a different operator (e.g. buying CrossCountry through South Western Railway) if you have a preferred website
+- Through a different operator (e.g. buying CrossCountry through South Western Railway) if you have a preferred website.

-- Through a third-party retailer such as The Trainline, which charges fees but has the benefit of automatically “splitting tickets” if it will save you money
+- Through a third-party retailer such as The Trainline, which charges fees but has the benefit of automatically “splitting tickets” if it will save you money.

 People with access issues are able to seek help at the ticket office of a staffed railway station.